gnivler/DDTweaks/README.md

 Super easy to use:

-unpack BepInEx `x64` to the game folder as in this install guide https://docs.bepinex.dev/articles/user_guide/installation/index.html
+unpack BepInEx5 `x64` to the game folder as in this install guide https://docs.bepinex.dev/articles/user_guide/installation/index.html

 then place the mod in the `Dustland Delivery/BepInEX/plugins/` folder